nsimat/DVDMovie/README.md

 # DVDMovie
-This project is a learning journey to blend the power of Angular 12 and .NET Core for creating interactive et real-world applications that can easily communicate the frontend and the backend.
+This project is a learning journey to blend the power of Angular 12 and .NET Core for creating interactive and real-world applications that can easily communicate the frontend and the backend.
 My goal is to create a strong Angular UI shopping application for DVD movies and .NET Core 5 Web Services for querying data in a SQL Server 2019 database.
 The first step will be to create the Data models for our project.
 Then,I will move on to create the CRUD methods using Entity Framework Core 5 and ASP.NET Core Web API.